seinecle/codapps/docs/generated-slides/subdir/using-layouts_temp_pdf.md

 Last remark on the Border layout: how to instruct a given Component to be in the South, West, North, East or Center region?

 //ST: !
-image::Selecting-the-position-of-a-Component-in-a-Border-layout.png[align="center",title="Selecting the position of a Component in a Border layout"]
+image::https://docs.google.com/drawings/d/e/2PACX-1vRIFWBnGgweg9QuR-TgQGk_FvODQeEdbsVJhbcyftiucgiWDVPLP0FhX8Qj862SRv6CUCNTEszLF-hK/pub?w=1438&h=894[align="center",title="Selecting the position of a Component in a Border layout"]
-{nbsp} +

 //ST: !
 We leave here the different layouts and move on to the next lesson on how to have different layouts for different regions of the Form, thanks to *Containers*.